 Vowel | Pronunciation Guide | Example | What the Example Means |

-A | is pronounced 'ah' like apple | Abajo | Down/Downstairs |
+A | is pronounced "ah" like “father” | abajo | down/downstairs |

-E | is pronounced 'eh' like rent | Antes | Before |
+E | is pronounced "eh" like “rent” | antes | before |

-I | is pronounced 'ee' like free | Amigo | Friend |
+I | is pronounced "ee" like “free” | amigo | friend |

-O | is pronounced 'oh' like flow | Beso | Kiss |
+O | is pronounced "oh" like “flow” | beso | kiss |

-U | is pronounced 'oo' like loose | Nube (Noob-ay) | Cloud |
+U | is pronounced "oo" like “loose” | nube (noob-ay) | cloud |

-AI/AY | is pronounced 'y' like fly | Bailar /Hay (Eye) | Dance/There is |
+AI/AY | is pronounced "y" like “fly” | bailar /hay (eye) | dance / there is |

-AU | is pronounced 'ow' like how | Aunque | Although |
+AU | is pronounced "ow" like “how” | aunque | although |

-EI | is pronounced 'ay' like day | Aceite | Oil |
+EI | is pronounced "ay" like “day” | aceite | oil |

-IE | is pronounced 'yeh' like yes | Bien | Fine |
+IE | is pronounced "yeh" like “yes” | bien | fine |

-UE | is pronounced 'weh' like well | Cuello | Neck/Collar |
+UE | is pronounced "weh" like “well” | cuello | neck/collar |

-The (Usually) Constant Spanish Consonants and How to Say Them
+The (Usually) Constant Consonants

-No worries though, we've gone ahead and listed all of the ones that vary from English down below.
-That way, instead of having to spend the time looking them up elsewhere, you can focus on more important things---like baking a birthday cake for your cat.
+Most of the consonants in Spanish are pronounced the same way as English.
+However, there are some that are different, and they can seem a little intimidating at first.
+No worries though, we've gone ahead and listed all of the ones that vary from English below.
+That way, instead of having to spend the time looking them up elsewhere, you can focus on more important things – like baking a birthday cake for your cat.

 Consonant | Pronunciation Guide | Example | What the Example Means |